carissalow/rapids/docs/index.md

 Reproducible Analysis Pipeline for Data Streams (RAPIDS) allows you to process smartphone and wearable data to [extract](features/feature-introduction.md) and [create](features/add-new-features.md) **behavioral features** (a.k.a. digital biomarkers), [visualize](visualizations/data-quality-visualizations.md) mobile sensor data, and [structure](workflow-examples/analysis.md) your analysis into reproducible workflows.

-RAPIDS is open source, documented, modular, tested, and reproducible.
-At the moment, we support [data streams](datastreams/data-streams-introduction) logged by smartphones, Fitbit wearables, and, in collaboration with the [DBDP](https://dbdp.org/), Empatica wearables (but you can [add your own](datastreams/add-new-data-streams) too).
+RAPIDS is open source, documented, multi-platform, modular, tested, and reproducible.
+At the moment, we support [data streams](datastreams/data-streams-introduction) logged by smartphones, Fitbit wearables, and Empatica wearables in collaboration with the [DBDP](https://dbdp.org/).

-**If you want to know more head over to [Overview](setup/overview/)**

-!!! tip
+!!! tip "Where do I start?"

-    :material-slack: Questions or feedback can be posted on the \#rapids channel in AWARE Framework\'s [slack](http://awareframework.com:3000/).
+    :material-power-standby: New to RAPIDS?
+Check our [Overview + FAQ](setup/overview/) and [minimal example](workflow-examples/minimal)

+    :material-play-speed: [Install](setup/installation), [configure](setup/configuration), and [execute](setup/execution) RAPIDS to [extract](features/feature-introduction.md) and [plot](visualizations/data-quality-visualizations.md) behavioral features

-    :material-github: Bugs and feature requests should be posted on [Github](https://github.com/carissalow/rapids/issues).
+    :material-github: Bugs should be reported on [Github issues](https://github.com/carissalow/rapids/issues)

-    :fontawesome-solid-tasks: Join our discussions on our algorithms and assumptions for feature [processing](https://github.com/carissalow/rapids/discussions).
+    :fontawesome-solid-tasks: Questions, discussions, feature requests, and feedback can be posted on our [Github discussions](https://github.com/carissalow/rapids/discussions)

+    :material-twitter: Keep up to date with our [Twitter feed](https://twitter.com/RAPIDS_Science) or [Slack channel](http://awareframework.com:3000/)

+    :material-plus-network: Do you want to modify or add new functionality to RAPIDS?
+Check our [contributing guide](./contributing)

     :fontawesome-solid-sync-alt: Are you upgrading from RAPIDS `0.4.x` or older?
 Follow this [guide](migrating-from-old-versions)

-    :fontawesome-solid-play: Ready?
-Go to [Overview](setup/overview/).

 ## What are the benefits of using RAPIDS?